chiph/recipes/Butter Chicken.md

 ### Sauce

-* Melt two T butter in large saucepan - medium heat
+* Melt two T butter in large saucepan or Duch oven - medium-high heat (Dutch oven may be better, especially if using immersion blender later)
 * Add onion, garlic, ginger, and chile, stirring frequently, until mixture softens and onion begins to brown (8-10 minutes)
 * Add garam masala, coriander, cumin, black pepper and chili powder and cook, stirring frequently, until fragrant, about 3 minutes.
 * Add water/tomato and whisk until no lumps of tomato remain.
 Add sugar and 1 teaspoon salt and bring to boil.